128technology/docs/docs/cc_fips_config_radsec.md

 -----END CERTIFICATE REQUEST-----
 ```

+#### Import the Certificate

-Once a certificate is signed and returned, this can be imported into the SSR for use by the webserver using the import certificate request webserver  command where it will be validated against any trusted certificates entered via trusted-ca-certificate.
+After the certificate is signed and returned, it is imported into the SSR for use by the webserver using the `import certificate webserver`  command.
+It is validated against any trusted certificates entered using `trusted-ca-certificate`.

 The following example shows an invalid self-signed certificate being imported:

 ```
 admin@t327-dut1.cond# import certificate webserver